Boundary Waters Canoe Area Wilderness: Forest ecology

 The Boundary Waters area is near the border of the true boreal forest and the Laurentian Mixed Forest Province (commonly called the "North Woods"), a transitional zone between the boreal forest to the north and the temperate hardwood forest to the south that contains characteristics of each.
 Trees found within the wilderness area include conifers such as red pine, eastern white pine, jack pine, balsam fir, white spruce, black spruce, and white-cedar, as well as deciduous birch, aspen, ash, and maple.
 Blueberries and raspberries can be found in cleared areas.
 The BWCAW is estimated to contain 455,000 acres of old growth forest, woods that may have burned but have never been logged.
 Before fire suppression efforts began during the 20th century, forest fires were a natural part of the Boundary Waters ecosystem, with recurrence intervals of 30 to 300 years in most areas.

 On July 4, 1999, a powerful wind storm, or derecho, swept across Minnesota, central Ontario, and southern Quebec.
 Winds as high as 100 mph knocked down millions of trees, affecting about 370000 acres within the BWCAW and injuring 60 people.
-This event became known officially as the Boundary Waters – Canadian derecho, commonly referred to as "the Boundary Waters blowdown".
+This event became known officially as the Boundary Waters–Canadian derecho, commonly referred to as "the Boundary Waters blowdown".
 Although campsites and portages were quickly cleared after the storm, an increased risk of wildfire due to the large number of downed trees became a concern.
-The U.S. Forest Service undertook a schedule of prescribed burns to reduce the forest fuel load in the event of a wildfire.
+The U.S. Forest Service undertook prescribed burns to reduce the forest fuel load in the event of a wildfire.

 The first major wildfire within the blowdown area occurred in August 2005, burning 1335 acres between Alpine Lake and Seagull Lake in the northeastern BWCAW.
 In 2006, two fires at Cavity Lake and Turtle Lake burned more than 30000 acres.
 In May 2007, the Ham Lake Fire started near the location of the Cavity Lake fire, eventually covering 76000 acre in Minnesota and Ontario and becoming the most extensive wildfire in Minnesota in 90 years.
-In 2011, the Pagami Creek Fire ultimately grew to over 92000 acre, spreading beyond the wilderness boundary to threaten homes and businesses.
+In 2011, the Pagami Creek Fire grew to over 92000 acre, spreading beyond the wilderness boundary to threaten homes and businesses.
 Smoke from the Pagami Creek Fire drifted east and south as far as the Upper Peninsula of Michigan, Ontario, Chicago, Poland, Ukraine, and Russia.
 In 2021, it was closed due to wildfire for the first time since the 1970s, as the Greenwood Fire threatened access and spread rapidly to the south of its origin, and other smaller fires were burning within the wilderness.